Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             compute a lot of sRNA.
 If the process crush, you can turn it on.
 This flag will continue running RNAup based on your previous running.
+      --potential_target_start POTENTIAL_TARGET_START, -ps POTENTIAL_TARGET_START
+                            How many upstream nucleotides of the start point of CDS you want to extracts as potential target.
+Default is 200.
+      --potential_target_end POTENTIAL_TARGET_END, -pe POTENTIAL_TARGET_END
+                            How many downstream nucleotides of the start point of CDS you want to extracts as potential target.
+Default is 150.

 - Output files